philiphendry/blog/_posts/2010-09-14-implementing-a-jquery-browser-history-plugin-using-microsoft-ajax-history.markdown

 slug: implementing-a-jquery-browser-history-plugin-using-microsoft-ajax-history
 title: Implementing a jQuery Browser history Plugin using microsoft Ajax History
 wordpress_id: 322
-categories:
+tags:
-- ASP.NET
+- asp-net
-- jQuery
+- jquery
 ---

 This article is a summary of the steps I took to produce a jQuery plugin that would create history points in the browsers history programmatically.
 In particular I wanted to create as simple an interface in the implementing page as possible and primarily needed to integrate with ASP.NET.